Dastagir2k/Java-OOPS/README.md

 ## Interface

 An interface is a reference type in Java that is similar to a class.
 It is a collection of abstract methods.
 A class implements an interface, thereby inheriting the abstract methods of the interface.
+In interface we cab achieve 100% abstraction .